 The Introduction and Blog Posts (assignments 1, 2, 4, and 6) are your chance to participate and engage others in a virtual course.
 The grades for these will be a simple all or nothing.
 In short, an easy place to gain points (or lose them if you don’t keep up).
 We realize that summer is a time for adventures and travel and that you take an online course for its flexibility.
 That is, if you know you will be away or life events get in the way of a deadline, contact your instructors and keep them informed.

-Each assignment will have a rubric that explains in detail how it will be evaluated.
+Each assignment will have guidelines that explains in detail how it will be evaluated.
 Go to the Assignments Page for more information.

 Late Assignment Policy

 In general the policy is simply that late assignments will not be accepted.
 Many of our assignments require interaction.
 While all of the students in the class do not need to be online at the same time (synchronous meetings), our course is asynchronous allowing 3 to 4 days for responses.
 Being late thus may mean getting no responses.
 However,we realize (as noted above, but good to repeat) that summer is a time for adventures and travel and that you take an online course for its flexibility.
 We also know that life events happen, technology fails, and sometime thoughts don’t come together.